Texas Porch

 Proof and TexasSure

-The state runs an electronic check called TexasSure that matches active policies to registered vehicles.
+The state runs an electronic check called TexasSure.
+It matches active policies to registered vehicles.
 Officers and county tax offices use it to confirm you're covered.
-If it can't match your car to a policy, you'll get a letter asking you to verify coverage within 10 days.
+Check that the VIN on your policy matches the VIN on your vehicle and registration.
+Ask your insurance company to fix a mismatch.

 Why premiums run high